J0HN-MAC/bikesharing/README.md

 ### Bike Repairs
 ![this is an image](Images/6_bike_repairs.png)
 - Each dot represents a bike.
-- The darker and larger dots indicate greater usage.
+- The darker and larger dots indicate more usage (number of trips)
-- This type of data can help identify bikes in need of maintenance or repair.